 Cryptocurrencies are changing the way we understand finance & investment.
-An increasing number of people from different age groups are becoming involved in crypto coins, valuing the decentralized digital money above traditional investments.
+An increasing number of people from different age groups are dabbling into the crypto world, valuing decentralized digital money above traditional investments.

-In Cryptocurrency scams, apart from worrying about your invested money or regretting not having invested, you cant do nothing to get your money back.
+In Cryptocurrency scams, apart from worrying about your invested money or regretting not having invested, you cant do anything to get your money back.

 2017 saw some of the craziest cryptocurrency scams.
 There have been scams, right from that guy who said he was affiliated with some revolutionary cryptocurrency that has enormous growth opportunities and made you invest in it, which turns out to be a Ponzi scheme and then there were scams which operated on preeminent levels, like that of Enigma ICO scam wherein hackers hijacked official Enigma ICO website and their social accounts, altered the website with their own wallet addresses and urged their investors to send the Ether coin in exchange for the enigma token.